 To define the role of IT in the organization

-To clarify decision-making powers of the IT managers
+To clarify the decision-making powers of the IT managers

 To guarantee the security of all IT systems in terms of integrity, availability, confidentiality, and reliability

-To provide cost transparency, fulfill legal requirements and structure the IT organization audit-safe according to established standards
+To provide cost transparency, fulfill legal requirements, and structure the IT organization audit-safe according to established standards

 Strategy Lifecycle

-As IT becomes increasingly important for business value, much more attention needs to be paid to IT strategy development than it has been paid in the past.
-The development of an IT strategy basically follows the same steps as the development of any other strategy, such as the overall business strategy, or specific business unit strategies.
-However, the individual design elements of course refer to the specific contents related to IT within an organization.
+As IT becomes increasingly important for business value, much more attention needs to be paid to IT strategy development than has been paid in the past.
+The development of an IT strategy basically follows the same steps as the development of any other strategy, such as the overall business strategy or specific business unit strategies.
+However, the individual design elements of course refer to specific content related to IT within an organization.
 In this context, it is important to note that strategy development is not a one-time effort but requires continuous work.
-Based on specific goals that are supposed to be reached, the strategy is designed and finally implemented.
-In order to monitor the performance of the strategy execution, a sophisticated measurement concept is needed, which may result in strategy adoption and possibly in a reengineering of objectives.
+Based on specific goals and targets, the strategy is designed and finally implemented.
+In order to monitor the performance of the strategy’s execution, a sophisticated measurement concept is needed, which may result in strategy adoption and possibly in a re-engineering of objectives.
 Here, the lifecycle starts all over again.
-In addition, external or internal factors may generate new insights that may necessitate changes of previous steps.
-Overall, the whole strategy lifecycle needs to be passed through in close alignment with the business strategy.
-The individual components of the IT strategy lifecycle will be explained afterwards.
+In addition, external or internal factors may generate new insights that may necessitate changes to previous steps.
+Overall, the whole strategy lifecycle needs to be traversed in close alignment with the business strategy.
+The individual components of the IT strategy lifecycle are explained below.

-IT strategy lifecycle
+IT Strategy Lifecycle